AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-training.md

 # Smart Tags Training

-[!DNL Experience Manager] as a [!DNL Cloud Service] auto-generate the Smart Tags to the text-based assets and to videos by default.
+Smart tags training allows you to train your tags so that you can specify the particulars if the relevant tags are not there.
+It uses an artificially intelligent framework of [Adobe Sensei](https://business.adobe.com/why-adobe/experience-cloud-artificial-intelligence.html) to train its image recognition algorithm on your tag structure and business taxonomy.
+This content intelligence is then used to apply relevant tags on a different set of assets. [!DNL Experience Manager Assets] automatically applies smart tags to uploaded assets, by default. [!DNL Experience Manager] as a [!DNL Cloud Service] auto-generate the Smart Tags to the text-based assets and to videos by default.
 To auto-add Smart Tags to images, complete the following tasks:

 * [Understand tag models and guidelines](#understand-tag-models-guidelines)
 * [Train the model](#train-model)